mickey-vershbow/books-backend3/README.md

 # Future Enhancements

-- The ability to save books to user collection.
+- Links to purchase each book.
-- The ability to enter a date to see lists from previous weeks.
+- Links to reviews of each book.
 - Enhanced user navigation and styling.